 SOURCE – What are your thoughts on AI and its potential effects down the line on the music industry?

-Joa Korhonen (Vocals, Guitar) – I’ve been doing my best to stay on top of all the developments in AI, but it’s challenging with how fast things are evolving.
+Joa Korhonen (Vocals, Guitar) – I’ve been doing my best to stay on top of all the developments in AI, but it’s challenging given how fast things are evolving.
 Like any new technology, it will bring both positive and negative impacts.
-I’m focusing on the positives and feeling excited about what the future holds, especially in how it might transform the creative process and I’m sure it already has changed that.
+I’m focusing on the positives and am excited about what the future holds, especially in how it might transform the creative process.
+I’m sure it has already begun to do so.

 In the song Valtameri ovella, the lyrics touch on this theme.
 The chorus goes: What awaits us?
 Infinity.
 What does it shatter when it floods in?